-- One page - Paragraph 1: Briefly describe a couple legislative issues before Congress and the importance of those issues to the company, its employees, shareholders, and customers. - Paragraph 2: The need for a strong PAC so our voices are heard and so we may support candidates who are probusiness, pro-our industry, and represent our employees. - Paragraph 3: In deciding whether to make a voluntary contribution to the PAC, please review the enclosed/attached materials. - On the enclosed/attached materials, include the full legal disclaimers in clear type size
+- One page - Paragraph 1: Briefly describe a couple legislative issues before Congress and the importance of those issues to the company, its employees, shareholders, and customers. - Paragraph 2: The need for a strong PAC so our voices are heard and so we may support candidates who are probusiness, pro-our industry, and represent our employees. - Paragraph 3: Remember PACs make contributions to help favorable candidates get elected.
+While favorable legislation is the ultimate goal, the contributions are to support candidates. - Paragraph 4: In deciding whether to make a voluntary contribution to the PAC, please review the enclosed/attached materials. - On the enclosed/attached materials, include the full legal disclaimers in clear type size